The White Birch (album)

-The White Birch is the second and final album by the New York City band Codeine.
+The White Birch is the second album by the New York City band Codeine.
 Released in April 1994, the album is considered by many to be the band's best album and a clear influence on Low, among other bands.
+It was the band's last album released during their original run; the band disbanded for the first time after the tour for the album.

 Background

 On their debut album Frigid Stars LP and the follow-on EP Barely Real, Codeine's sound was characterised by agonizingly slow tempos and a stripped-down aesthetic, their songs rarely venturing beyond the combination of a sharp, robust rhythm section underlying crisply ringing guitars.
 The White Birch introduced more melodic elements and developed an aesthetic that shifted sharply between clean and heavily distorted guitars in a way that few bands such as Slint had previously explored.
 Along with Slint's 1991 album Spiderland, The White Birch would prove to be a huge influence on bands such as Mogwai and Shipping News.

-Following an extensive US tour, the band split.
+Following an extensive US tour, the band split up.
 Scharin returned to Rex, before working with HiM and June of 44.
 Immerwahr formed a new band, Raymond.